rebelwarrior/numenera/ninth_world.md

 #### Inns and places to sleep.
 {:.subtitle.is-4.mt-5}
 There are two types of places to stay in a town: Ale-houses and Inns.
 Inns are nice places to stay with separate rooms and even occasionally servants, they are reserved for rich merchants, government officials, and aristocrats.
 Inns don't have a kitchen for guests and don't serve food.
 Ale-houses are sort of the opposite, they serve food, but mostly alcohol, and have a place for drunks or poor travelers to "crash" upstairs.
 They don't usually have beds, and you sort of have to watch your belongings while you sleep.
-Adventuring guilds have similar places to "crash" but they _do_ hold possessions for members so you don't have to worry about them walking away while you sleep.
+Adventuring guilds (also called Delver's guilds) have similar places to "crash" but they _do_ hold possessions for members so you don't have to worry about them walking away while you sleep.
 People in towns commonly rent rooms (and provide board) to journeymen and women who travel for a season, but those usually require a letter of presentation.

 ### Society and Culture
 {:.subtitle.is-3.mt-5}